 Guide to Kyoto's Nijo Castle

-Imagine stepping into a realm where samurais roamed and shoguns ruled.
+Imagine entering a realm where samurais roamed and shoguns ruled.
 Kyoto’s Nijo Castle is a treasure trove of history and culture that transports you back to Japan’s feudal history through a vivid journey.
-Built in 1603 by Tokugawa Ieyasu, the first Tokugawa shogun, this UNESCO World Heritage Site showcases the grandeur and intrigue of the Edo period.
+Built in 1603 by Tokugawa Ieyasu, the first Tokugawa shogun, this UNESCO World Heritage Site showcases the power and influence of the Tokugawa clan during the Edo period.

-Its formidable stone walls, majestic gates, intricate interiors and sophisticated gardens, it captures the essence of Japan’s past, making it a must-visit for those captivated by history, architecture, or the beauty of Japanese culture.
-This iconic landmark keeps a lot of original structures and combines traditional and early modern styles, inviting visitors to explore its many secrets.
+Its formidable stone walls, majestic gates, intricate interiors, and sophisticated gardens capture the essence of its time, making it a must-visit for those interested in history, architecture, or just the beauty of Japanese culture.
+This iconic landmark preserves many original structures and combines traditional and early modern styles, inviting visitors to explore its many secrets.

 What is Nijo Castle?